home shows works texts misc catalog

 RB: I am relaxed and not ashamed of what I've done.
 I think that's the major point.

-Top of Page Doug Morton Ken Lochhead Art McKay Ron Bloore
+Godwin Morton Lochhead McKay Bloore

 “The paintings are in a sense calculated ahead of time as much as possible but they have to undergo fantastic changes in the process of execution, because I'm working from a little drawing, a little sketch in pencil.
 I'm currently working on eight-by-eight-foot paintings.
 A lot of changes happen...